maevadevs/Learn-SQL-Server/1-dml/05-joining-tables/15-left-join.md

 ORDER BY order_id;
 ```

-We can run inner join on multiple tables at once
+We can run left join on multiple tables at once

 ```sql
 SELECT